 Reading a book like The Millionaire Next Door is an obvious example of educating yourself.
-You don’t have to get an advanced degree to obtain the American Dream.
-But if you achieve your MBA, masters, or PhD, it’s a fair barometer of your personal thirst for self-improvement.
+You don’t have to get an advanced degree on how to live the American Dream.
+But if you achieve your MBA, masters, or Ph.D., it’s a fair barometer of your thirst for self-improvement.
 Get thirsty, and stay thirsty, I always say.
 Even when I don’t drink beer.

 Funny.
 I figured I’d go off and become a rock star Urban Planner.
 At least, I spent a full five years of undergraduate studies with that in mind.
 And yet here I am, leading large-scale technology programs in a completely non-civic sector of the economy.
 Damn you, Sim City.
 I had dreams of rows upon rows of skyscrapers in the vast ex-urban reaches of Cubelandia…

 This one is tricky.
-As an example, if you have a passion for helping others in a direct fashion, you could go into the nonprofit sector.
+As an example, if you have a passion for directly helping others, you could go into the nonprofit sector.
 Or, you could go into medicine.
 Both are very meaningful and directly help people in need.
 But you earn a heckuva lot more as a physician, nurse, or similarly licensed health care professional.

-The point is, life can deal up a whole host of variables.
+The point is, life can deal you a lot of variables.
 All you can do is try as hard as possible to minimize the odds of those variables happening to YOU.
 Worried about your health?
 Cut the sugar, meat, and alcohol intake by half and call me in the morning.
 Worried about the cost of kids?
 Consider the impact of overpopulation on our finite ball of dirt called Earth and get a vasectomy.
 I did.

-It turns out that having foresight at a young age is THE single most important factor if you want to achieve any form of American Dream.
-I didn’t know anything about saving for retirement when first presented with a 401K plan option back in the mid-90s, fresh out of college.
+It turns out that having the foresight to save income at a young age is THE single most important factor if you want to achieve any form of the American Dream.
+I didn’t know anything about saving for retirement when first presented with a 401k plan option back in the mid-90s, fresh out of college.
 All I knew was that retirement would eventually happen.
-Better put 8% into this 401K thing.

 In other words, ignore that Bitcoin nonsense.
 Besides Bitcoin, this lesson applies to anything considered “high risk.”
 Think about gambling, day trading, investing all your 401K into just one company, etc. It all sounds great if you end up on the winning side.
 But sadly, the odds are not stacked in your favor.